 Mauritius was once home to many a pirate, playing host to Dutch sailors and Arab spice traders, creating a fascinating cultural melting pot.
 Now you can expect to hear French and Dutch alongside a French and Arabic taste fusion.
 Yet the national dish is one of an Indian-inspired lentil-filled dholl puri showing the truly rich history of this tiny country.

-But its the island’s sandy beaches and volcanic backdrops that it’s now best known.
+But it’s the island’s sandy beaches and volcanic backdrops that it’s now best known.
 Spend your days hobie-cat sailing, exploring the abundant coral reefs just off the shoreline and deciding between which of the many swimming pools take your fancy.
 Mauritius seemingly does laid-back luxury extremely well.
 Service is understated and yet faultless here.
 The locals are friendly and polite to a fault.
-There’s really very little one could complain when spending your days on the white-sand Mauritian beaches.
+There’s really very little one could complain about when spending your days on the white-sand Mauritian beaches.

 You gather idea that Mauritius was made first, and then heaven, and that heaven was copied after Mauritius